Controlling Oxidation In Your Homemade Wines

 It is also recommended that Ascorbic Acid be added to lighter colored wines at the beginning of fermentation.
 Ascorbic Acid is an anti-oxidant that helps to reduce the effects of oxidation.
 About 1/8 teaspoon per gallon is sufficient.

-Make sure you check out our wine making equipment and wine making supplies.
+Make sure you check out our wine making supplies and wine making ingredients.

 Ed Kraus is a 3rd generation home brewer/winemaker and has been an owner of E. C. Kraus since 1999.
 He has been helping individuals make better wine and beer for over 25 years.